Nutritional Sciences Resources

 Managing diabetes effectively involves a combination of healthy lifestyle choices, including regular exercise.
 People with diabetes should take precautions before, during, and after exercise to avoid complications, and ensure their caregivers understand these precautions.
 This resource provides easy-to-follow guidance for you to stay active and healthy while managing your diabetes.

-Katelyn I. Miller, Hsuan-Mein Yang, Stephanie Benton, Leeanne Cordell, Olivia Handley, Maria Rossi, and Michelle A Parisi
+Katelyn I. Miller, Hsuan-Mein Yang, Stephanie Benton, Leeanne Cordell, Olivia Handley, Maria Mercedes Rossi, and Michelle A Parisi

 |